RaiRaiRobin/t2-backend-api-RaiRaiRobin/README.md

 # Your Project Title Here
-Name: Your Full Name
+Name: Robin Rai

-CollegeID: Your College ID
+CollegeID: 160501

-Batch: Jan19A/B/C/D?
+Batch: Jan19C

 Brief description of the domain of your project!